ipfs/devgrants/targeted-grants/open-street-map-ipfs.md

 2. Commandline tool using `peermaps/ingest` to diff .pbf files, convert to the Peermaps format, and pin both data formats on IPFS;
 3. Commandline tool using `peermaps/ingest` .pbf files, convert to the Peermaps format, and pin both data formats on Filecoin
 4. Post about the project for the IPFS blog
-5. Demo page with example code for map view in an HTML page (we were planning on doing this anyway, so not included in Milestones/Funding)
+5. Demo page with example code for map view in an HTML page using the Peermaps data published from IPFS.
 6. Report on feasability, usability, experience building on Filecoin/IPFS apis.

 ## Team